KevinGimbel/kevingimbel.de/content/blog/2020-01-08-auto-ssl-with-apache2.md

 ---
 title: "Auto SSL With apache2"
-intro_text: "How Apache 2.4.30 and later can be used to automate SSL certificate setups"
+intro_text: "How Apache 2.4.30 and later can be used to automate SSL certificate setup and renewal"
 type: blog
 categories:
     - coding